BearKidsTeam/thplayer/README.md

 ## Build

 In order to build, you should get the source code first.
 We are using [thpatch/thtk](https://github.com/thpatch/thtk/) as a git submodule, since the *download as zip* option will **not** pack the submodules inside the zip file, you should use `git clone --recurse-submodules https://github.com/BearKidsTeam/thplayer.git` instead.
+(Forgot to use recursive while cloning?
+Try `git submodule update --init --recursive`)

 ### Build using `qmake`